 Trees reduce energy usage and cooling and heating costs.
-If properly placed for optimal shading of buildings and air conditioners trees can provide a significant decrease in summer cooling costs.
+Properly placed trees can provide a significant decrease in summer cooling costs.
 During the winter season, a thick evergreen canopy will buffer against cold winds, while a deciduous tree will allow the warmth of sunlight where shade is desired in the summers.
 In urban areas, trees help combat the temperature increases caused by hardscape materials.

 Trees reduce soil erosion.
 Trees can reduce sediment movement from a site by 95%.
 This not only keeps our lakes, rivers and streams cleaner, but also reduces the amount of soil loss into stormwater systems.